 Here we clarify the BODMAS rules – Do you vaguely remember hearing the acronym BODMAS from school days?
-It is also known as BOMDAS and in the US PEMDAS are also terms Bodmas is known as.
+BOMDAS and in the US PEMDAS are also terms Bodmas is known as.
 It sets out the order of Mathematical Operations.
 What you may ask are Mathematical Operations?
 The simplest mathematical operations involve the operators + – x ÷ ie plus, minus, multiply and divide.
 These operators you are familiar with for doing simple arithmetic.

 With a simple sum that only has two numbers and one single operator, it is easy to calculate the answer.
 Sometimes however there may be several numbers and different operations.
 So what do you do if in one sum you have to multiply, add, subtract and divide?
-As to be expected in Mathematics there are simple rules to follow to help you work out the order in which to do the calculations.
+There are simple BODMAS rules to follow to help you work out the order in which to do the calculations.

 Brackets (any part contained in brackets comes first)